annnnnuza/asterisk-outbound-dial-api/README.md

 # asterisk-outbound-dial-api
-SOAP API for dialing outbound calls using PHP
+SOAP API for dialing outbound calls and play announcement using PHP